-Partial Hospitalization Program (PHP)
+Partial Hospitalization Program (PHP Program)

-It’s quite common for patients to step down to PHP after inpatient treatment and sometimes again to IOP.
-For others, PHP might be a needed resource after a relapse of symptoms that bring the disease of addiction out of remission.
+For others, a PHP program might be a needed resource after a relapse of symptoms that bring the disease of addiction out of remission.
 Though programs vary, PHP is generally 6 hours a day, 5 days a week.

-Intensive Outpatient Program (IOP)
+Intensive Outpatient Program (IOP Program)

 In an Intensive Outpatient Program, therapy sessions are typically 3 hours a day, 3 days per week.

 These sessions aim to help patients develop relapse prevention skills, as well as learn techniques of cognitive behavioral therapy, motivational enhancement therapy or dialectical behavior therapy, depending on each person’s needs.

 Not all people who misuse substances or alcohol are considered addicted, but they may be at risk of becoming addicted.
-Outpatient programs can help them before it’s too late.
+PHP and IOP outpatient programs can help them before it’s too late.

 “Our society and our health care system have been slow to recognize and respond to addiction as a chronic, but treatable, condition,” said Dr. Kima Joe Taylor, director of the Closing the Addiction Treatment Gap initiative.